 Communicate With Staff on Scheduling Changes in the Fall

-The staff that is going to be working at your restaurant spring, summer, fall, and winter should understand how the hours are going to fluctuate in the summer and fall.
+The staff that is going to be working at your restaurant spring, summer, fall, and winter should understand how the hours are going to fluctuate depending on the time of year.
 You should have an idea of what each employee’s availability is after keeping an open dialogue.
 Let them know what their schedule is going to look like and what they are going to have off.
 Then clearly outline how their hours will increase or decrease in the fall when the summer rush and help is out the door.
 Keeping your employees in the loop with clear expectations will prevent turnover issues.